Building from Source

 Solution:

-✅ Always include
+• ✅ Always include vendor in analysis objects

-vendor?(with question mark)✅ Verify tool schema marks vendor as required
+• ✅ Verify tool schema marks vendor as required

 Issue: MCP Server Doesn't Start